There's No Such Thing As Too Much Training

 When it comes to the organisation of a training event there are a number of factors that absolutely must be considered.
 The first of those is the facility itself and access to it.

-Lectures, seminars and the like delivered in a building that is Nye-on impossible to reach are unlikely to attract the masses.
+Lectures, seminars and the like delivered in a building that is near impossible to reach are unlikely to attract the masses.
 A professional company will test transport links before settling on a final location.
 Similarly, they will take it upon themselves to ensure disabled access is appropriate and car parking is available either on-site or nearby.

 Almost all training sessions meanwhile necessitate the taking of notes.
 The latter is of course dependent on stationary being distributed to all attendees.
 A dedicated conference centre will supply pens, paper, highlighters and more as part of a training package.
 Expecting the same guarantee from leisure hotels is somewhat naive.
 Enquiring as to exactly what will be provided is always sound practice.